Skip to content

 • run.name: Identifier for the model run.
 Used for organizing results and logs.

 • run.is_remind_coupled: Boolean indicating whether the model run is coupled with REMIND.
 Set to false for standalone PyPSA-China runs.
-True overwrites numerous settings.
+True overwrites numerous settings and affects the behaviour of the path manager.

 File Paths